 In one year (from May 2009 to May 2010), the Wallimage/Bruxellimage mixed fund has been involved in the co-production of 18 high quality projects.
 It consists of 17 feature-length dramas and one documentary series.
 12 are Belgian-initiated projects and 6 are international co-productions attracted to us by the combination of the Wallimage/Bruxellimage mechanism and the Tax-Shelter.
 They were mainly presented to us by Brussels production companies, but 2 were from a Flemish production company and 2 from a Walloon production company.
 5 of the 17 fictions will be in Dutch.

-At the end of May, eleven projects have signed an agreement and have already obtained part or the entirity of the investment committed, for a total sum of € 788,000.
+11 of these projects are at the end of May the subject of an agreement and have already received all or part of the promised investment for a total amount of € 788,000.

 We can therefore say that for its first year of activity, the Wallimage/Bruxellimage line has made excellent choices that the general public will begin to discover at the Namur Fiff and in commercial theaters from October 6.
 But beyond this “artistic” satisfaction, what impresses most are the economic benefits already recorded and still to come in the Brussels Region.
 For 1.500.500 € invested, 6.288.066,82 € were invested in the salary of natural persons and 3.723.343,79 € in technical services.
 That is 10,011,410.61 €.
 The reinvestment is therefore 667.2% only in Brussels-Capital.